adityapatwardhan1/bunker-simulation/README.md

 The LaTeX code to build a paper and slide presentation explaining this work are included in this repository.

 ## Prerequisites
-To run this simulation, one needs a Python3 interpreter, the Python package manager Pip, Gnuplot, and the Geant4 library and its Python binding.
+To run this simulation, one needs a Python3 interpreter, the Python package manager Pip, Gnuplot, the Geant4 library and its Python binding, NumPy, and Matplotlib.

 In the Debian distribution of Linux, one can install the Python3 interpreter by running
 ```